The question that haunts me is: should I clap or not?

 If you don't want to clap?

-Do not worry and do not attach any importance to this.
-In most countries, they have stopped following this tradition.
-And at the moment, it is supported by the majority of Russians, some Asian and African tourists.
-Moreover, most often you can hear applause on charter flights.
+Don't worry and don't attach any importance to it.
+Most countries have stopped following this tradition.
+And at the moment, it is supported mostly by Russians, some Asian and African tourists.
+Moreover, most often the applause can be heard on charter flights.
 And they are usually flown by those who are on vacation 1-2 times a year, and maybe less often.
 Therefore, this type of transport is a novelty for many.
 At the same time, those who fly often prefer not to clap.
 But if you do not feel a great desire to succumb to a collective feeling, you can not do this without justifying yourself to others.
 There's nothing wrong with that.

 Do pilots hear such gratitude?

-Let's reveal the secret that the pilots do not hear at all what is happening in the cabin during the entire flight.
+Let's reveal the secret that pilots do not hear at all what is happening in the cabin throughout the flight.
 After the main plane crash of the world, which happened in 2001, it is not so easy to get into the cockpit.
 Moreover, there are armored doors between the cabin and the cockpit.
-That is, the passengers and flight attendants themselves will hear the claps.
-The only thing is that the guides will be able to transmit information at the end of the flight about how the flight went and whether the passengers clapped at the same time or not.
+That is, the passengers and flight attendants themselves will hear the clapping.
+The only thing is that the conductors will be able to transmit information at the end of the flight about how the flight went and whether the passengers clapped or not.
 And then many pilots do not like this kind of applause, while others, on the contrary, perceive it as a sign of recognition and respect for the profession.
-Of course, there are those who do not care about it.
-Anyway, the profession of pilots is the same job, and not a game of roulette with passengers.
-Many airlines have obliged pilots together with flight attendants to accompany passengers, so you can personally note his works and verbally express your emotions.
+Of course, there are those who don't care.
+Anyway, the profession of pilots is the same job, not a game of roulette with passengers.
+Many airlines have obliged pilots together with flight attendants to accompany passengers, so you can personally celebrate his work and verbally express your emotions.

-On the one hand, the tradition of clapping for pilots is a relic of the past, on the other, it is easier for someone to express their emotions this way.
-To applaud or not at the end of the flight-everyone makes the decision himself, the main thing is that your actions are conscious, and you understand for yourself why you are doing this.
+On the one hand, the tradition of clapping pilots is a relic of the past, on the other, it's easier for someone to express their emotions this way.
+To applaud or not at the end of the flight - everyone makes the decision himself, the main thing is that your actions are conscious, and you understand for yourself why you are doing this.
 Share your opinion on this controversial topic.
 Have a good flight!